Herokasai/CWMS/README.md

 ## ⚙️ Installation

-1. Download or clone this repository.
+1. Download the repository.
+2. Extract the ZIP file.
-2. Copy the `cwms` folder into:
+3. Copy the `cwms` folder into your XAMPP `htdocs` folder.
+4. Start Apache and MySQL in XAMPP.
+5. Open phpMyAdmin.
+6. Create a database named `cwmsdb`.
+7. Import `cwmsdb.sql`.
+8. Open your browser and go to:

 ```text
 http://localhost/cwms/